How To Make Whole Milk Raw Milk Buttermilk

 - 1 quart whole milk, raw milk is best…NEVER USE ULTRAPASTEURIZED!

-- 1/2 c. starter from a previous batch – or for a new starter visit my resources page.
+- 1/2 c. starter from a previous batch – or get a new starter here.

 I put this is the same 1/2 gallon ball jars we keep our raw milk in, cover, shake it up good and set it on the counter 12-24 hours – depends on room temps, etc. You can tell by the sour smell when it’s ready – it’s not an unpleasant sour smell though.
 NT says it is done when the milk thickens and it curdles slightly.
 Store it in the refrigerator.
 THAT’S IT!